Change Your Image

 Legend of the Sword is a horrid and vile excuse for a film.
-It's completely devoted from any form of realism or reality mostly made up of horrible CGI (for a $150 million budget), music that made my ears bleed and dialogue that is way to modern for a late 5th and early 6th century film.
-If you're not dead, or at least deaf from the music, you're most certainly going to have a seizure when you see the heavily (and very poorly) editing action scenes.
+It's completely devoted from any form of realism or reality mostly made up of horrible CGI (for a $150 million budget), music that made my ears bleed and dialogue that is way too modern for a late 5th and early 6th-century film.
+If you're not dead, or at least deaf from the music, you're most certainly going to have a seizure when you see the heavily (and very poorly) edited action scenes.
 Filled with slow motion, fast cuts, explosions and flying objects, the action set pieces in this film are embarrassingly bad.
 As a matter of fact, almost every aspect of the film is embarrassingly bad and I haven't even mentioned the acting.
-You'd think that a film starring Academy award nominees Jude Law and Djimon Hounsou would at least have good performances, right?
+You'd think that a film starring Academy Award nominees Jude Law and Djimon Hounsou would at least have good performances, right?
 If so you're in for a treat because every actor in this film acts as if they have a broom up their rear.

-Conclusion?
-King Arthur: Legend of the Sword can be an enjoyable film if you're on the right drugs.
+Conclusion, King Arthur: Legend of the Sword can be an enjoyable film if you're on the right drugs.

 Final Grade - 1/10